Flickering Multi-Armed Bandits: Performance Guarantees

 Second, since the number of samples for every arm are atleast $s_0$, the identification step is a standard application of Hoeffding's inequality and a union bound (Lemma \ref{lem:er-identification}), guaranteeing $a^*$ is correctly identified with high probability.

 Third, the navigation cost $T_{\mathrm{nav}}$ (the $c_3 n \log(n/\delta)$ term) bounds the time to reach $a^*$ using the \emph{lazy random walk} policy from Section \ref{sec:algorithm}.
-This ``mixing route" (Lemma \ref{lem:hetero-navigation}) bounds the time it takes for the walk to mix across the graph and hit the target $a^*$, which is $O(n \log(n/\delta))$ and succeeds as long as the expected graph is connected. \end{proof}

-\begin{remark}[General Analysis and the Homogeneous Case] Theorem \ref{thm:main-regret-er} states the final regret in terms of the fundamental problem size $n$.
-This clean $O(n)$ scaling is the asymptotic result of a more general analysis (Appendix \ref{app:er-heterogeneous}), which holds for the heterogeneous case.
-In that proof, the exploration cost scales with a parameter $\nEff$, the ``effective graph size" (Lemma \ref{lem:pi-min-het}).
-As we show in Remark \ref{rem:het-consistency-check}, this parameter simplifies to $\nEff = \Theta(n)$ in the homogeneous case, confirming the two analyzes are consistent. \end{remark}
+This ``mixing route" (Lemma \ref{lem:hetero-navigation}) bounds the time it takes for the walk to mix across the graph and hit the target $a^*$, which is $O(n \log(n/\delta))$ and succeeds as long as the expected graph is connected. \end{proof} \begin{remark}[General Analysis and the Homogeneous Case] The clean $O(n)$ scaling in Theorem \ref{thm:main-regret-er} is an asymptotic result of the analysis for the heterogenous ER case (Appendix \ref{app:er-heterogeneous}), where the exploration cost scales with the ``effective graph size" $\nEff$.
+For homogeneous graphs, $\nEff$ specializes to $\Theta(n)$ (Remark \ref{rem:het-consistency-check}), recovering the linear dependence on the number of arms. \end{remark}